← Back to trust

 The framework treats the three forms as discrete structural alternatives chosen at the design stage.
 Once transaction attributes are given, the framework predicts which form economizes on transaction costs for that transaction.
 It does not systematically address how governance forms may change after initial implementation through the accumulation of asset-specific investments that were not anticipated in the original design.

-This Article documents such a dynamic in the setting of cryptoeconomic service architectures.
-Chainlink’s oracle service network exhibits an architecture that began with hybrid governance at the service interface (open protocol specification, neoclassical smart-contract "contract as framework" design, elastic tolerance zones for fee variability, and bilateral dependency without consolidated legal personality) and has accumulated characteristics of hierarchy at the residual settlement layer.
-The accumulation operates through asset-specific investments in LINK-denominated accounting, conversion, reserves, bridging, and provider payout.
+Chainlink’s oracle service network exhibits an architecture that began, on a design-level reading, with hybrid governance at the service interface (open protocol specification, neoclassical smart-contract "contract as framework" design, elastic tolerance zones for fee variability, and bilateral dependency without consolidated legal personality) and appears to have accumulated hierarchy-adjacent characteristics at the residual settlement layer.
+The candidate accumulation operates through asset-specific investments in LINK-denominated accounting, conversion, reserves, bridging, and provider payout.
 These investments were not imposed through any explicit act of hierarchical redesign.
-They emerged through the ordinary operation of the protocol, its governance, and its economic logic over the period 2017–2026.
+They emerged through the ordinary operation of the protocol, its governance, and its economic logic over 2017–2026, concentrated in the 2025 Payment Abstraction deployment.

-The Article contributes to a research programme on the residual institutional consequences of formalization in cryptoeconomic systems.
-The programme question is: when protocols formalize selected institutional functions, what residual work remains outside the coded layer, who carries it, and when does that residual domain become consequential for control, valuation, dependence, legitimacy, or accountability?
+This case addresses the residual institutional consequences of formalization in cryptoeconomic systems.
+The question is: when protocols formalize selected institutional functions, what residual work remains outside the coded layer, who carries it, and when does that residual domain become consequential for control, valuation, dependence, legitimacy, or accountability?
+The sense of residual is Grossman and Hart’s (1986): the coded layer specifies particular rights (interface behavior, fee quoting, conversion logic), while residual rights of control over what the code does not specify (earmark amounts, batch timing, allowlist composition) sit with whoever operates the governance path, and the analysis traces where those residual rights have settled.

-The programme treats formalization as a designed partitioning.
+The analysis treats formalization as a designed partitioning.
 Certain institutional functions are moved into code (smart-contract logic, protocol specification, on-chain enforcement) while other functions remain outside the formal core.
 The residual functions may be left to operator-layer services, to governance structures, to accompanying legal vehicles, or to emergent practice.
-The programme’s central observation is that residual functions do not remain inert.
+Those residual functions do not remain inert.
 They accumulate institutional consequence over time, often in ways that change the effective governance properties of the overall architecture.

-The programme has several cognate empirical sites.
-Analyses of Ethereum’s infrastructure show that protocol-adjacent operators (RPC providers, staking intermediaries, relay-builder markets, crisis-coordination networks) perform residual functions that become consequential for participation, ordering, and continuity.
-Analyses of tokenized-finance architectures show that governance tokens can sit market-adjacent to thickly-claim-engineered product layers while occupying a distinct legal claim order.
-Analyses of machine-payment protocols show that open authorization protocols can leave execution, compliance, and settlement functions clustered around narrow operator stacks.
-Each empirical site contributes to the programme’s middle-range theoretical development.
+Related empirical sites include Ethereum infrastructure, tokenized-finance claim architecture, and machine-payment protocols.
+Ethereum’s protocol-adjacent operators, including RPC providers, staking intermediaries, relay-builder markets, and crisis-coordination networks, perform residual functions that become consequential for participation, ordering, and continuity.
+Tokenized-finance architectures show that governance tokens can sit market-adjacent to thickly claim-engineered product layers while occupying a distinct legal claim order.
+Machine-payment protocols show that open authorization protocols can leave execution, compliance, and settlement functions clustered around narrow operator stacks.

-Chainlink is a revealing case for the programme because its architectural evolution makes the residual-formalization dynamic unusually visible.
+Chainlink makes the mechanism observable because public materials document both the 2017 service-payment model and the 2025 payment-abstraction shift.
 The 2017 white paper formalized a specific service-provision structure: clients send LINK payments to operator contracts in exchange for off-chain data delivered on-chain.
 The 2025 Payment Abstraction deployment unbundled the fee-intake function from the service-provider-payment function, introducing heterogeneous fee tokens at the user-facing interface while preserving LINK at the settlement layer.
 The transformation rearranged what is formalized at the protocol core and what remains residual.
-The residual functions (the five linked institutional functions this Article analyzes) are not outside the system.
-They are inside a structure that the protocol core does not directly govern.
+The five linked institutional functions operate inside the system while sitting beyond the protocol core’s direct governance.

-The Article’s specific programme contribution is to demonstrate how residual functions, when bound together by a single instrument, can change the effective governance form of the overall architecture through a drift mechanism that Williamson’s discrete-structural-alternatives framework does not directly address.
-The mechanism (compound asset specificity) has generality beyond Chainlink.
-It is the institutional-economics counterpart to the general residual-formalization observation: formalization at one layer produces consequences at adjacent residual layers through mechanisms the formalization itself does not contain.
+The Chainlink case makes it possible to examine how residual functions, when bound together by a single instrument, may change the effective governance form of the overall architecture through a drift mechanism that Williamson’s discrete-structural-alternatives framework does not directly address.
+Its possible generality remains a question for comparator cases.
+The mechanism gives institutional-economic content to the residual-formalization observation: formalization at one layer can produce consequences at adjacent residual layers through mechanisms the formalization itself does not contain.

 3. Williamson’s Framework and the Proposed Extension

 Williamson (1991) distinguishes three generic governance forms along five attribute dimensions.
-The analysis in this Article engages the framework at the level of its specific claims.
+The analysis engages the framework at the level of its specific claims.

 3.1.
 The three governance forms